loyada/typedpy/docs/structures.rst

 1. Partial - a copy of a given Structure class, in which all the fields are optional

+2. AllFieldsRequired - a copy of a given Structure class, in which all the fields are required, except for fields with explicit defaults

 2. Structure.omit / Omit - a copy of a given class, omitting specific fields

 3. Structure.pick / Pick - a copy of a given class, picking specific fields (opposite of omit)